van-william/kedro-classification-mushrooms/README.md

 ## Overview and Purpose

-This project started as an introductory exploration into Kedro More bluntly put, it started as a search to better organize machine learning pipelines
+This project started as an introductory exploration into Kedro.

+More bluntly put, it started as a search to better organize machine learning pipelines

 ## Dataset Context